 Through observing present-day nomadic populations in the world, we formulate better hypotheses of the past

-Ethnoarchaeological research of nomadic reindeer herdsmen in northwestern Siberia helps us understand the way of thinking of Palaeolithic hunter communities.
+Ethnoarchaeological research of nomadic reindeer herdsmen in northwestern Siberia helps us understand the way of thinking of Paleolithic hunter communities.
 Photo: J. Svoboda

-Within the framework of ARÚB’s overall concept, the former fieldwork base in Dolní Věstonice was transformed into a scientific-research workplace of the Centre for the Palaeolithic and Palaeoanthropology in 1995.
-Today, the workplace concentrates, in the original context, on a considerable part of the archaeological, palaeoanthropological and archaeozoological material from post-war rescue and systematic excavations carried out by ARÚB concerning the material from the Palaeolithic and the Mesolithic periods.
+Within the framework of ARÚB’s overall concept, the former fieldwork base in Dolní Věstonice was transformed into a scientific-research workplace of the Centre for the Paleolithic and Paleoanthropology in 1995.
+Today, the workplace concentrates, in the original context, on a considerable part of the archaeological, paleoanthropological and archaeozoological material from post-war rescue and systematic excavations carried out by ARÚB concerning the material from the Paleolithic and the Mesolithic periods.
 Our objective lies in the registering, gradual processing and the complex assessment of this evidence with the emphasis on interdisciplinarity and modern computer evaluation of the data.
 Within the framework of the workplace’s popular science and educational activities, the centre closely cooperates with nearby “Archaeopark Pavlov”; the centre’s researchers and specialists are directly involved in its activities.